PPO-CWX-010-GDO: Accelerating Interconnection Through AI (AI4AX)

 Description

-The U.S. Department of Energy’s (DOE) Grid Deployment Office, through a Partnership Intermediary Agreement, has opened an initial funding opportunity for up to $30 million available to accelerate the interconnection process for new energy generation through the introduction of artificial intelligence techniques.
+ConnectWerx, a Partnership Intermediary of the U.S. Department of Energy’s (DOE), has opened an initial funding opportunity in collaboration with the Grid Deployment Office (GDO) for up to $30 million available to accelerate the interconnection process for new energy generation through the introduction of artificial intelligence techniques.
 The new Artificial Intelligence for Interconnection (AI4IX) program will develop partnerships between software developers, grid operators (including Regional Transmission Operators (RTOs) and Power Marketing Administrations), and energy project developers to modernize the interconnection application process and significantly reduce the time required to review, approve, and commission new generation interconnections across the country.

 How to Apply